rezaqsr/Laravel-12-MongoDB/README.md

-# Laravel 11 & MongoDB Quick Start
+# Laravel 12 & MongoDB

 - **MongoDB Integration**: Full integration of MongoDB as the Database For Your Laravel Project.
 - **Caching with MongoDB**: Store and Manage Cache Data in MongoDB.